 If lightning occurs during the event, the event will be canceled immediately.
-This decision will be communicated to the kayakers by air horn and flare and to the Coast Guard Auxiliary boat by cell phone.
+This decision will be communicated to the kayakers by radio, air horn and flare and to the Coast Guard vessel by radio and cell phone.
 The Event Director will stop the event with 3 long blasts on the air horn.
-The kayakers will tell the lifeguards.
-All kayakers, lifeguards, and the Coast Guard Auxiliary boat will be asked to direct swimmers to the nearest point of land.
+All kayakers, lifeguards, and the rescue jet-ski will be asked to direct swimmers to the nearest point of land.
 Swimmers will be asked to walk to the finish line so they can be counted.